shadow-robot/sr_interface/doc/tutorial/ArmCommander.md

 ### Description

-This method allows to move end effector of the arm to certain point in the space represented by (x, y, z) coordinates.
+This method allows to move the end effector of the arm to certain point in the space represented by (x, y, z) coordinates.
 The orientation of the end effector can be any.

 Parameters: